 Glycerol wet mount: Place a small drop of glycerol on a clean slide and tap the anthers of the plant so that the pollen falls into the glycerol.
 If necessary, carefully separate large chunks of pollen grains by stirring.
 Place a cover slip on top and seal the sides of the cover slip with nail polish.
 Use a very small amount of glycerol to make sure that the nail polish has enough area to stick the coverslip to the slide.
 Glycerol wet mounted slides can be stored for months if there is no leakage.
 The glycerol will withdraw water from the pollen.
 If the pollen is not dry, then there is a possibility of the pollen to shrink.

 Air mounts (dry mounts): In this case, no liquid mounting medium is used.
 A cover slip is placed on top of the pollen grains and sealed on the side, either with nail polish or with tape.
-Nail polish may flow very quickly between cover slip and slide, so it may be best to use a nail polish of low viscosity (by letting some solvent evaporate first).
+Nail polish may flow very quickly between cover slip and slide, so it may be best to use a nail polish of high viscosity (by letting some solvent evaporate first).